james-tay/mygpio/README.md

 - publish events to an MQTT topic (eg, button press on a GPIO pin)
 - receive commands by subscribing to an MQTT topic (eg, set GPIO5 high, etc)
 - files on flash can be uploaded/downloaded over a TCP socket
-- Over-The-Air (OTA) firmware upgrades from an HTTP webserver
+- Over-The-Air (OTA) firmware upgrades off an HTTP webserver (won't affect existing config files)
 - automatically (re)connects to the wifi AP with the strongest signal
 - hibernate in a low power mode for a certain duration